Dan Sheerman, Curriculum Vitae

 Skills and Knowledge

-I've ample experience with HTML(5, of course) and CSS(3, of course).
+I've ample experience with HTML / CSS (Sass).
 I've been using them both since animated GIFs

 , the <marquee> and <blink> tags...
 Actually, they were never cool were they, strike that were cool.
-I've used Less in the past, and currently prefer Sass.
 I'm interested in debating the semantics of markup to the point it's probably a little bit weird, but hey, that's a good thing...
 Right?

 I'm a keen (and fast, I've been told) learner.
 Everyone says that, but really, I am.
 My Computing A-Level gave me insight into basic programming concepts (some of which I even remember) and the chance to build a killer little shopping cart app in 'old flavoured' ASP Classic (which was out of date even when we were being taught it *sigh*), which I really enjoyed, after which I went to do a creative degree, which I regret a little having not taken a Comp/Sci course, but has given me a taste of several diverse areas of design and digital media and some great foundation principles and knowledge, the opportunity to explore both my creative side while keeping up my markup skills, and get back into bits and pieces of more programmatic development wherever appropriate or required since working full-time in industry.